squillero/style/python.md

 * Explain the purpose of all functions and classes in docstrings, docstring should give enough information to write the calls and use the classes; be verbose when needed, otherwise use single-line descriptions (note: each verbose description also includes a concise one as its first line).

 * Be terse describing class methods, but verbose in the class docstring, possibly including usage examples.
-Be descriptive (e.g., `"""Calculates the next Mersenne prime."""`) rather than imperative.
+Be descriptive (`"""Calculates the next Mersenne prime."""`) rather than imperative.
 Comment public attributes and properties in the `Attributes` section of the class docstring (even though PyCharm is not supporting it, yet).
 Comment `__init__` only when its parameters are not obvious.

-* Do not explain basic class customizations (e.g., `__str__`).
+* Do not explain basic class customizations (`__str__`, ...).
 Use the formats suggested in the [Google's style guide](https://google.github.io/styleguide/pyguide.html&#35;383-functions-and-methods).

 ## Conventions